 This subsection describes the tax consequences to a United States Holder.
-You are a United States Holder if you are a beneficial owner of a Note and you are:
+You are a United States Holder if you are a beneficial owner of a Note and you are, for United States federal income tax purposes:

-- · a citizen or resident of the United States, - a domestic corporation (including an entity treated as a domestic corporation for United States federal income tax purposes), - an estate whose income is subject to United States federal income tax regardless of its source, or - a trust if a United States court can exercise primary supervision over the trust's administration and one or more United States persons are authorized to control all substantial decisions of the trust.
+- a citizen or resident of the United States, - a domestic corporation (including an entity treated as a domestic corporation for United States federal income tax purposes), - an estate whose income is subject to United States federal income tax regardless of its source, or - a trust if a United States court can exercise primary supervision over the trust's administration and one or more United States persons are authorized to control all substantial decisions of the trust.

-If you are not a United States Holder, this subsection does not apply to you and you should refer to "- United States alien Holders" below.
+If you are not a United States Holder, this subsection does not apply to you and you should refer to "- Non-United States Holders" below.